SolidLabResearch/aggregator-description-demo/README.md

    npm run start aggregation
    ```

-3. The solid stream aggregator will expose a HTTP server at http://localhost:8080/
+3. The solid stream aggregator will expose an HTTP server at http://localhost:8080/
    The aggregator server will expose API endpoints, such as '/averageHRPatient1' which registers the following query:

    ```sparql